GaloisInc/crucible/examples/zuc/README.md

 Designing cryptographic algorithms requires a deep understanding of the underlying science of cryptography, and a fair amount of the mathematics thus involved.
 Implementing such algorithms need not!
-We believe that the Cryptol toolset provides the right idioms and the tools to simplify cryptographic algorithm implementations and evaluations, abstracting away from machine specific details and platform specific concerns.
+We believe that the Cryptol and SAW tools provide the right idioms and features to simplify cryptographic algorithm implementations and evaluations, abstracting away from machine specific details and platform specific concerns.
 Specifications remain pure, and hence easier to reason about and communicate.
-The executable nature of Cryptol also makes it easy to just play around with your implementations, without worrying about myriads of implementation specific concerns.
-(Compare how you would do a similar study of ZUC if you had to use C or Java; how much of your time would be spent on the actual algorithm, and how much on "everything else.")
-Once the algorithm is developed, the compilation and synthesis tools of Cryptol can help in creating artifacts that can be deployed in software or in an FPGA.
-By separating the concerns of specification from implementation, Cryptol provides new means of simplifying crypto-algorithm development and evaluation.
+The executable nature of Cryptol also makes it easy to just play around with your implementations, without worrying about implementation specific concerns.
+At the same time, all of the high-level specification done in Cryptol can be compared to more efficient implementations used in practice, bridging the theoretical and applied realms of cryptography.